-From December 1999 through September 2002, the U.S. stock market lost half of its value, reducing household wealth by roughly US\$ 10 trillion.
-From mid 2006 through December 2007 real estate prices fell about 30 percent reducing household wealth about US\$ 3 trillion.
+From December 1999 through September 2002 the US stock market lost half of its value reducing household wealth by roughly \$10 trillions.
+From mid 2006 through December 2007 real estate prices fell about 30 percent reducing household wealth about three trillions.
 In the first case, the systemic consequences for the financial sector as a whole, as well as for the real economy, were minor.
-In the second case, a major system-wide financial crisis erupted with severe consequences in the stock market and, in particular, in the real economy.
-How can the system in one case allocate US\$ 10 trillion dollars worth of losses without severe strains while US\$ 3 trillion dollars worth of losses in the second case have severe systemic consequences?
+In the second case, a major system-wide financial crisis erupted with severe consequences in the stock market and, in particular, in the treal economy.
+How can the system in one case allocate 10 trillion dollars worth of losses without severe strains while 3 trillion dollars worth of losses in the second case have severe systemic consequences?
 In both cases losses had to be allocated to households and individuals one way or another.
-One would expect the problem caused by the allocation of losses to be proportional to their magnitude.
+One would expect the problem caused by the allocation of losses to be proportional to the magnitude.